infobloxopen/infoblox-nios-go-client/rpz/docs/RecordrpzcnameclientipaddressdnAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `RecordrpzcnameclientipaddressdnAPIPostRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `RecordRpzCnameClientipaddressdnAPIRecordrpzcnameclientipaddressdnPostRequest` struct via the builder pattern

 Name | Type | Description  | Notes